 If you haven’t used the application already, you should do it right away.
 It will make a lot of things much easier, and speed up the process of building your action.

 I hope you will find this review helpful.
 Using those three tools in on-going projects for Actions on Google made my work a lot easier.
-If you’ve heard of any other tool that I should also take into consideration, please drop me a line on firstname.lastname@example.org or leave a comment.
+If you’ve heard of any other tool that I should also take into consideration, please drop me a line on firstname.lastname@example.org.
 I hope some new tools will emerge soon so our job will be even easier.